.

 NAME BADGES

 We will be creating your double-sided name badge.
 You will receive it at the opening dinner.
-Please wear your name tag lanyard at all times.
+Please wear your name badge / lanyard at all times.
 This identifies BST members, makes it easier for interactions (who has a perfect memory when it comes to names, after all?), and enhances group cohesion.